 The designated area is made up of Priority Area 1 and Priority Area 2 and each area is determined by the postcode of the applicant's permanent home address.
 Places will be offered to applicants who are ranked high enough according to the GCSE point system described above and who reside within the designated area.
-This must be the applicant's permanent home address with their parent/carer on 31st August 2022 and they should still be living there at the time of admission to the school.
+This must be the applicant's permanent home address with their parent/carer on 31st August 2023 and they should still be living there at the time of admission to the school.
 The school may ask for documentary evidence to support the application.
 Only if there are further places available will applicants who live outside the designated area be considered.
-The address which will be used for consideration to be living within the designated area must be the applicant's permanent address by 31st August 2022 and they should still be living there at the time of admission to the school.
-The school still be living there at the time of admission to the applicant's permanent address by 31st August 2022 and they should still be living there at the time of admission to the school.
-The acception to this is Crown Servants or members of the Armed Forces.
+The address which will be used for consideration to be living within the designated area must be the applicant's permanent address by 31st August 2023 and they should still be living there at the time of admission to the school.
+The exception to this is Crown Servants or members of the Armed Forces.
 See Appendix 1 for the list of postcodes within the designated area.

-An applicant's permanent home address is their normal place of residence, excluding any business address or a relative or childminder's address, and must be the permanent place of residence of the parent/carer with whom the applicant spends the majority of his/her time.
+An applicant's permanent home address is their normal place of residence, excluding any business address or a relative or childminder's address, and must be the permanent place of residence of the parent/carer with whom the applicant spends the majority of their time.
 Where there is a formal residence order or child arrangements order which states that care of the child is equally shared between parents/carers, then it is up to them to agree which address to use for the purpose of making a school place application.
-If care of the applicant is not equally shared, the address of the parent with whom the applicant spends the majority of his/her time must be used.
+If care of the applicant is not equally shared, the address of the parent with whom the applicant spends the majority of their time must be used.

-Evidence is required of a single address on 31st August 2022.
+Evidence is required of a single address on 31st August 2023.
 The school may ask for documentary evidence to support the application.

-If the permanent home address changes between when an offer is made and 31st August 2022, Kendrick School will require documentary evidence of the new address.
+If the permanent home address changes between when an offer is made and 31st August 2023, Kendrick School will require documentary evidence of the new address.
 In all cases applicants will need to provide evidence that the previous home is no longer used by the family, for example proof that the property has been sold or that it is no longer available for the family to live in or that a rental agreement has ended.